 Drop-in tutoring is a free tutoring service open to any student enrolled in a course covered by our tutors.
 See the drop-in tutoring schedule for open tutoring times in over 40 math, science, and engineering courses.

 The SI program is an academic support program for EMA 201, EMA 202, ME 240, Physics 201, and Physics 202.
 Each session is led by an undergraduate student and held twice a week.
 Find more information and a schedule on our supplemental instruction page.

 A program that allows authorized students to obtain one-on-one help.
 Check our Tutoring by Request page for details.

 Group Tutoring/Study Table

 A new program where tutors and students meet in a group setting on a regular basis.
 Attendance is not required but highly encouraged to ensure that students build strong foundations and problem solving skills.
-Available study table for Spring 2015 are as followed:
+Available study table for Fall 2015 are coming soon!

 Working for the ULC

 Working at the ULC will give you experiences which will benefit you academically and going into the future.
 While tutoring you will further your education by reviewing previous courses and expanding your knowledge.
 You can acquire many transferable skills such as interpersonal communication, time management, and problem solving skills.
 In addition, you will gain personal connections throughout the College of Engineering by meeting and working with other students.

 We typically hire at the end of the semester for positions starting next semester.